mirkosignorelli/info4supervisions/formatting_references.md

 ## 1) Request: use author-year citation styles

-Citation styles can be cathegorized into two groups: those that reference bibliographic resources using **the name of the first author and year of publication** ([here is an example](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssc.12234)), and those that use a **sequential number** ([here is another example](https://onlinelibrary.wiley.com/doi/10.1002/sim.9178)).
+Citation styles can be cathegorized into two groups: those that reference bibliographic resources using **the name of the first author and year of publication** ([here is an example article using this style](https://rss.onlinelibrary.wiley.com/doi/10.1111/rssc.12234)), and those that use a **sequential number** ([here is an example using this approach](https://onlinelibrary.wiley.com/doi/10.1002/sim.9178)).

 Personally, as a reader I find that **author-year** citation styles make documents easier to read: if I see the name of the first author and year of publication in the text, I may already be familiar with that publication and understand what is being referenced.
 This is not possible with numbered referencing: in that case, for each reference I would need to scroll the document until the bibliography to find out what is being referenced.